-Minor requirements: 18 hours of Military Science courses taken in consultation with ROTC faculty.

-- MS 101.
+- Minor requirements: 18 hours of Military Science courses taken in consultation with ROTC faculty. - MS 101.
 Introduction to Military Science 1 hour.
 Introduction to military leadership and personnel management.
 Includes military history, marksmanship and safety, effective communication, military customs and courtesy and basic first aid.
 Fall. - MS 102.
 Introduction to Basic Military Skills 1 hour.
 This course will focus solely on the basic survival skills; land navigation, first aid, acquiring food and water, fire craft, building survival shelters and knot tying.
 Students have the opportunity to be exempt from the final exam by attending a one day, one night survival field training exercise.
+Spring.

-Spring. - MS 145/245.
+- MS 145/245.
 Cardiovascular Fitness Training 1 hour.
 Required physical fitness course for all MS 301, 302, 401 and 402 students and contracted MS 101, 102, 201, and 202 students.
 The course will instill the value of maintaining a proper physical fitness level for the future U.S. Army officer.
 May be repeated for 4 hours at each level. - MS 201.
 Basic Military Skills and Techniques 2 hours.
 Introduction to techniques of survival in various situations.
 Prerequisites: MS 101 or MS 102 and less than 50 semester hours or permission of instructor.
 Fall. - MS 202.
 Military Fundamentals Practicum 2 hours.
 This class is designed for the military science students who desire accelerated instruction on rifle marksmanship, communications, map reading with the compass, and patrolling.
 The student will be required to wear a military uniform and meet Army appearance standards.
-Spring. - MS 300.
+Spring. - MS 205.
+Homeland Security and Emergency Preparedness 2 hours.
+An overview and exploration of the Department of Homeland Security regarding mission, history, organization, training, research, publications, preparation, emergency management, and responses to a variety of homeland threats, including: foreign/domestic terrorism, cyber security, natural disasters, etc. This course also explores the role of the U.S. Military in disaster response and counterterrorism, while students will simultaneously engage CERT, NIMS, and other Homeland Security online training materials, resources, etc., to enhance knowledge, capabilities, and credentials.
+Fall. - MS 300.
 Leadership Training Course 3 hours.
 A multi-week course conducted at Fort Knox, KY or U.S. Army TRADOC Basic Training and AIT Installation.
 The training is rugged and intensive with emphasis placed on leadership application, practical work and physical conditioning.
 Training will be conducted six days a week out-of-doors and requires active participation by all students.
 Enrolled students receive compensation for travel, lodging and food.
 Required course for participation in the 2 year advanced program.
 Prerequisite: Permission.
 Summer. - MS 301.
 Military Leadership and Operations 3 hours.
 Introduction to small unit tactics; principles of military leadership, to include theory, responsibilities, techniques, and practice; branches of the U.S. Army, oral presentation techniques and practice.
 One field trip is required.
 This course may not be taken pass/fail.
 Prerequisite: Permission.
 Fall. - MS 302.
 Military Skill Building 3 hours.
 Small unit tactics; applied military leadership (builds on knowledge gained in MS 301) with special emphasis on the junior leader's duties/responsibilities.
 Two field trips are required.
 This course may not be taken pass/fail.
 Prerequisite: Permission.
 Fall. - MS 311.
 Military History 3 hours.
 A survey of American Military History from the colonial period through the Vietnam War, which will move into a more current historical overview of military operations in areas such as Afghanistan, Kosovo and Bosnia-Herzegovina.
-Particular emphasis is given to the analysis of leadership, doctrine, and tactics from a diplomatic, political and sociological perspective. - MS 376/476.
-Independent Study in Military Science/R.O.T.C.
-1-3 hours.
-Planned reading and/or research on subjects in or related to Military Science.
-This course may not be taken in lieu of pre-commissioning MS courses.
-This course may not be taken pass/fail.
+Particular emphasis is given to the analysis of leadership, doctrine, and tactics from a diplomatic, political and sociological perspective.